Snow on the Red Rocks in Sedona

 Early morning at the Red Rock Wilderness in Sedona

 This month's image was taken a few years ago at Soldier Pass Trail on a very (veeeery) cold morning.
-It will be featured at the month of December of next year's XXL calendar.
-LIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIINL FALSCH
+It is featured at the month of December in our this year's XXL calendar

 Image data: 1/5 s at f/13, ISO 100; Canon EF16-35mm f/2.8 L II USM, Canon EOS 5D Mark IV